Nat X Ross: Career

 Additional competitions include top 20 finishes in multiple XTerra Off-Road Triathlons professional level, the ITU (International Triathlon Union) Winter races where he competed in Elite Men in 2007, and the UCI World Championships in Italy where he represented the United States in 2007.
 As a member of Team Vail in 2006 and 2007, he and his team won the Race Across America.

 Although no longer active as a full-time professional mountain bike racer, Ross has continued to challenge himself through Enduro's, Ultra-distance events, gravel racing, cross-country events and E-MTB.

 Ross also worked with Keith Bontrager on the first set of 29 inch wheels for a mountain bike, building the set by hand in Bontrager's garage in Santa Cruz, CA.

 Ross was inducted into the Mountain Bike Hall of Fame in 2008 with close friends Brian Lopes and Steve Blick.
 Ross is the Event Director for the Big Sugar Gravel Race and promated by lifetime in Bentonville, Arkansas.

 Personal life

-Nat Ross is married to Aimee Ross who is a cycling industry professional and currently the Director of Bike Bentonville in Bentonville, Arkansas.
+Nat Ross is married to Aimee Ross, a cycling industry professional and currently the director of Bike Bentonville in Bentonville, Arkansas.
 They met in 2009 and were married in 2012.

 He is the founder and CEO of Tough Guy Productions, a national event promotion company based in Golden, Colorado that specializes in cycling events, ski promotions, extreme competitions, and backcountry ski movies like Bliss and Incognito and started a women's cycling team Tough Girl Cycling.
 Ross currently is the co-founder of Bike School Bentonville, AR.